 The Benefits of a Customer Journey Map

 The customer journey map is a compelling way for organisations to develop a competitive advantage.
-Customer experience (CX) has become a key differentiator for today’s top brands, with companies in all industries rushing forward to advance their CX programs.
+The customer experience (CX) has become a key differentiator for today’s top brands, with companies in all industries rushing forward to advance their CX programs.
 For maximum CX results, companies need to have a sense of the future of the customer experience to best allocate precious time and resources.

 The customer journey map forms a way of looking from the outside-in that changes the perspective of team members.
 The customer journey mapping process helps break down the typical silos that inhibit collaboration and create a shared vision of the organisation.